CodeSmith32/msgpack-js-micro/README.md

 - `"latin1"` strings will be considered as char-buffers; for unicode characters, bits beyond the first 8 will be truncated

 Default: `"utf8"`

+**`settings.useDoubles?: boolean`**

+If numbers should be encoded as doubles when necessary to maintain best precision.
+When `true`, each decimal number will be encoded as a 32-bit float if a float can accurately hold its precision, and as a double if a float cannot.
+When `false`, only floats are used, thus truncating some precision on some decimal numbers.
+If the data being packed contains many decimal numbers that do not need precision beyond floating point range (i.e., some coordinate data), turning this setting on may help reduce data size.

+Default: `true`

 #### Return: `string | Buffer | ArrayBuffer`
 Returns a buffer of data encoding the input object structure in the msgpack format.
 The type of this data will be the type selected by the `returnType` setting (which defaults to `string`).